Varadhan's formula, conditioned diffusions, and local volatilities: Varadhan's formula for marginal densities

 \section{Varadhan's formula for marginal densities}

 As a by-product of the estimates presented so far (Theorem \ref{t:BAL}, Proposition \ref{p:tailInt} and Proposition \ref{p:marginVaradh}), it is possible to show that a Varadhan-type formula holds for the density of the projected diffusion $Y^{\eps}_t$.
-Proposition \ref{p:marginVaradh} provides the lower bound.
+Proposition \ref{p:marginVaradh} already provides a lower bound; we are left with the proof of the corresponding upper bound.
 In the following theorem, the case $l=n$ recovers the classical Varadhan's formula \cite{VarB}, or rather L\'eandre's extension \cite{LeMaj,LeMin} to the hypoelliptic setting.

 \begin{theorem} Consider $X^{\varepsilon} = \left( Y^{\varepsilon },Z^{\varepsilon }\right)$ the strong solution to

 with $x_0^{\eps} \to x_0$, and assume strong H\"{o}rmander condition (sH) at all points.
 Fix $y\in \mathbb{R}^{l}$ and $t>0$.
 Then \begin{itemize} \item[(i)] if $b_{\eps} \to 0$ as $\eps \downarrow 0$ in the sense of \eqref{e:convergDrift}, the density $f^{\eps}_t$ of $Y^{\eps}_t$ satisfies \be \lim_{\epsilon \to 0} \eps^2 \log f^{\epsilon}_t (y) = -\Lambda_t(N_y). \ee where $\Lambda_t$ is defined by \eqref{e:rateFctX} with $b_0 \equiv 0$.